Estimate for concentration level of the Adams functional and extremals for Adams-type inequality: Introduction

 Let $\Omega$ be a smooth domain in $\mathbb{R}^n$, $n\geq 2$, with $n$-measure $|\Omega|<\infty$, and $W^{m,\frac{n}{m}}_{0}(\Omega)$ be the completion of $C^\infty_0(\Omega)$ in $W^{m,\frac{n}{m}}(\Omega)$, for positive integer $m<n$.
 Given $u\in C^\infty_0(\Omega)$ we will denote

 Adams in \cite{Adams1988} proved that

 where

 in which $\Gamma(x)=\int_0^{1} (-\ln{t})^{x-1} \, \ud t,\, x>0$ is the gamma Euler function and $\omega_{n-1}$ is the area of the surface of the unit $n$-ball.
-Inequality \eqref{adams} is the extension for higher order derivatives of that classical one due to Moser \cite{Moser1970/71} and Trudinger \cite{Trudinger67} and it is currently known as Adams inequality or Adams-Moser-Trudinger inequality.
+Inequality \eqref{adams} is the extension for higher order derivatives of that classical one due to Moser \cite{Moser1970/71}, which improved the earlier results due to Trudinger \cite{Trudinger67}, Pohozaev \cite{P0H065} and Yudovich \cite{YUDO61} and it is currently known as Adams inequality or Adams-Moser-Trudinger inequality.